Post-High School Prep at City Charter High School

 At City High, every student is assigned a Transition Manager to facilitate post-high school success by helping students identify a viable career path, determining its educational and skill requirements, and taking concrete steps along that path while they are still in high school.
 The Transition Managers fulfill a broader role than the traditional high school counselor, as they oversee the post-high school planning process for each student, including alumni follow-up.
 They meet their students weekly throughout the senior year to help them make the transition to their post high school goals and all that’s required to get there: whether they’re headed to college, to work, to the military, to a trade program or choose specialized career training.
 We don’t judge any of their choices and we help them get real about what they need to do to get there.

 This department philosophy requires our team to help students explore colleges or schools that fit their academic skills, interests and ability levels.
-We facilitate the entire process – from college/military placement tests, to employment applications, dual enrollment courses, deadlines, financial aid and scholarships.
+We facilitate the entire process – from college/military placement tests, to employment applications, For-credit college courses, deadlines, financial aid and scholarships.
 To summarize the role: It’s really important to know that the City High Post-High School Planning Team are student advocates who facilitate students becoming advocates for themselves.
 They help find a path that is best for the kids — one that is realistically aligned with the students’ abilities and allows them to achieve in life after high school.

 As one City High team member puts it, “We listen to them and we empower them to take ownership of their future.
 That’s really our job.”